 There are four or five main DAW’s that are at the top of their game, though of course there are many others. but probably the top four are Cubase, Logic, Ableton & Pro-Tools.
 Followed closely by Reaper, Studio One and FL Studio.
 (We'll be writing a guide to the top 10 DAW's for you very soon)

 Is that it?
 Well yes...
 For the most part.

-Some instruments like guitars may have a DI ('Direct Input') that you can plug directly into your computer and record straight into you DAW.
-If the instrument does not have an output then you may need a microphone to get the signal into your computer.
+Some instruments like guitars may have a DI ('Direct Input') that you can plug directly into your computer and record straight into your DAW.
+If the instrument does not have an output (like some acoustic guitars), then you may need a microphone to get the signal into your computer.
 This is a bit more involved as you'll need to pick a microphone and quite possibly a Sound Card that enables you to plug a microphone into your computer.
 A quick cheat would be to start off with a USB microphone as they do not require a sound card and are super easy to set up.
-USB microphones won't match the quality that you will get out of a professional level microphone but they will get you close and you can still get professional sounding results out of them if you do it right.
-Don't believe anyone who says otherwise :)
+USB microphones won't match the quality that you will get out of a professional level microphone, but they will get you close and you can still get professional sounding results out of them if you do it right.
+Depending on the quality of the microphone of course :)